Phestus20/Animated-Shoes-Landing-Page/README.md

-# Nike Product Showcase Landing Page
+# Nike Shoes Showcase Landing Page

 This project is a responsive and interactive landing page showcasing Nike shoes.
 It features a sleek design with a slider mechanism to display different shoe models, along with detailed information and image galleries.